architect/arc.codes/src/views/docs/en/guides/plugins/deploy.md

 ## Plugin parameters

-All Deploy methods accept async or synchronous functions, and receive a single argument, which is an object containing the following properties:
+All `deploy` methods accept async or synchronous functions, and receive a single argument, which is an object containing the following properties:

 | Property          | Type    | Description                                       |
 |-------------------|---------|---------------------------------------------------|